RichardOtter/RichardOtter.github.io/RootsMagic_Bugs_and_WishList.md

 ## De-normalized data

 Get rid of de-normalized birth and death columns in NameTable.
+Causes continual tech support questions when they get out of synch.

-## Database indexes
+## Data constraints

 Add unique indexes that will enforce only one Primary for each fact/name.
-If possible, add some referential integrity constraints in SQLite.
+Add some referential integrity constraints in SQLite, especially foreign person fields of value 0.

 ## Sort children